-6.2.12 Public Notice: The State of West Virginia provides a list of all bid opportunities expected to cost \$5,000 or more in Vendor Self-Service (VSS), as a part of the wvOASIS system, which may be accessed at wvOASIS.gov.
-This listing, referred to as the West Virginia Purchasing Bulletin, is updated continually and categorizes solicitations by commodities and services.

-Paid, registered vendors will receive e-mail notifications when solicitations containing commodities and/or services of interest are posted.
-These paid, registered vendors may also receive purchase orders and contracts exceeding \$2,500 for competitive commodities and services.

-6.2.13 Securities/Bonds: Instruments are occasionally demanded from the successful vendor by the Purchasing Division prior to bid or award to ensure performance or to minimize financial risks to the State of West Virginia in the event of default.

-6.2.14 Bonds: The Purchasing Director may require a bond or deposit as part of the bidding process.
+- 6.2.12 Public Notice: Purchasing Division is required to make public notice of purchases expected to exceed \$25,000.
+This is usually accomplished by advertising in the West Virginia Purchasing Bulletin.
+The Purchasing Division requires sufficient time for our staff to perform various functions, including but not limited to, reviewing specifications and ensuring that all pre-approvals and other requirements have been met in advance of advertising the solicitation in the West Virginia Purchasing Bulletin.
+Agencies should allow at least five (5) working days prior to advertisement for this extensive review.
+Should the documentation received require additional information, the advertisement of the solicitation will not be released until all proper supporting documentation is obtained. - 6.2.13 Securities/Bonds: Instruments are occasionally demanded from the successful vendor by the Purchasing Division prior to bid or award to ensure performance or to minimize financial risks to the State of West Virginia in the event of default. - 6.2.14 Bonds: The Purchasing Director may require a bond or deposit as part of the bidding process.
 This requirement is most often used for construction contracts, however, it may be used for any commodity or service if determined to be in the best interest of the state.